catalyst-cooperative/open-energy-data-for-all/episodes/modularization.md

 data in `pr_gen_fuel_elec` for a known list of plants in particular years.
 You don't want to drop *all* null values here, only a few known 'bad' values.

 * What are the inputs (e.g., a list of plant IDs)?
-What data type is each input, and what is it named?
+What data type is each input?
 * What does the function do with these inputs?
 * What is the output?